Church Street Station: The 1970s and 1980s

-Started in the 1904 Hotel Orlando building it grew to span both sides of Church Street and both sides of the railroad tracks and include the Old Orlando Railroad Depot.
+Started in the 1904 Hotel Orlando building, it grew to span both sides of Church Street, both sides of the railroad tracks, and to include the Old Orlando Railroad Depot.
 At one time it was the fourth largest attraction in Florida.
 Ken Ibold in 2002 wrote in Florida Trend that Church Street Station, "once hosted more annual visitors than anywhere else in Florida".
 It was a joint venture with John Hankins and was sold by Snow in 1989.
-Walt Disney World emulated the successful formula, opening its own Pleasure Island club district amidst Church Street Station's peak years of success, as did Universal Studios Orlando with its "City Walk" complex.
+Walt Disney World emulated the successful formula, opening its Pleasure Island club district amidst Church Street Station's peak years of success, as did Universal Orlando with its CityWalk complex.
 Snow proceeded to develop a similar venue in Las Vegas, "Main Street Station" that at inception shared many club concepts with the Orlando facility.

 One of the popular attractions was the Cheyenne Saloon and Opera House.
-Fashioned after a western saloon the three story bar, restaurant and entertainment venue was a filming location for the Nashville Network every Friday for seven years in the 1980s.
+Fashioned after a western saloon the three-story bar, restaurant and entertainment venue was a filming location for the Nashville Network every Friday for seven years in the 1980s.
 Country music artists including Garth Brooks and Alan Jackson appeared there before they became famous.
 Snow was among the investors in the Church Street Station in 2007 when he planned to reopen the Cheyenne Saloon.
 After reopening in 2008 Snow was unable to come to an agreement with the new owners of the property and it closed again in 2009.

-Rosie O'Grady's Flying Circus offered balloon rides providing views of downtown Orlando and the nearby Cape Canaveral Space Force Station.
+Rosie O'Grady's Flying Circus offered balloon rides providing views of downtown Orlando and the nearby Cape Canaveral Air Force Station.
 Joseph Kittinger was vice president of air operations.
 Balloon rides were still available in 1994 for US$100.

 Decline

 As an entertainment, drinking and dining complex, Church Street Station eventually experienced a steep decline in attendance and had largely closed as a club-hop by the end of the 1990s.
-The demise of the attraction as a leading nightlife complex has been directly attributed to Walt Disney World's opening of a competing complex, Pleasure Island, featuring multiple clubs with a single entry fee.
+The demise of the attraction as a leading nightlife complex has been directly attributed to Walt Disney World's opening of Pleasure Island a competing complex featuring multiple clubs with a single entry fee.
 The addition of a large retail complex in 1985 failed to reinvigorate the location.